Learn how to make watercolor brushes for Procreate 5. Watercolor brushes allow you to create digital illustrations that look like watercolor.

 - Grain can be changed by editing and choosing a paper source from the source library.
 This creates a textured look.
 (I typically leave it as is, though.)

-- Raising the wet edges level makes the brush work more like watercolors because the color builds on itself.
+- Raising the wet edges level makes the brushwork more like watercolors because the color builds on itself.
 Raising the burnt edges makes the edges slightly darker.

 - Don't forget to name your brush!